thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 ### Serial Number

-CAs MUST generate non-sequential serial numbers greater than zero (0) up to 20 octects from a cryptographically secure pseudo-random number generator.
+CAs MUST generate non-sequential serial numbers greater than eight (8) octects from a cryptographically secure pseudo-random number generator.
+{{!RFC5280}} limits this field to a maximum of 20 octets.
 The serial number MUST be unique for each certificate issued by a given CA (i.e., the issuer name and the serial number uniquely identify a certificate).